AlexWaygood/AlexWaygood/README.md

 # About me

 I'm a self-taught Pythonista and open-source contributor, with a particular interest in Python-typing.
-I maintain typeshed and flake8-pyi, and I'm a contributor to CPython, mypy and typing-extensions.
+I'm a CPython core dev; I also maintain typeshed and flake8-pyi, and I'm a contributor to mypy and typing-extensions.

 # Open-source highlights